List of The Blacklist characters: Donald Ressler

-In "Smokey Putnum", Ressler is informed by Cooper that Hitchin died by hitting her head and there will be no further investigation.
+In "Smokey Putnum", Ressler is informed by Cooper that Hitchin died by hitting her head and no further investigation will occur.
 He seems relieved by this until Prescott visits him in his van.
 He informs Ressler that he knows the truth and blackmails him for favors if he wants Prescott to keep his secret involving his accidental murdering of Hitchin.

 In "Miss Rebecca Thrall", Ressler is contacted by Prescott for a favor involving a package inside of a car to be delivered to him.
 He is reminded of their deal in what could happen if he refuses.
 After delivering the car to Prescott, Ressler warns him to never call him again.

 In "The Informant", while pursuing a criminal, Ressler is contacted by Prescott to stop pursuing his clients.
 While searching Judge Sonia Fisher's apartment, Ressler asks Samar to search the bedroom.
 After she leaves, he comes across a tablet and uses the password on it.
-It's there, Ressler discovers the names of Prescott's clients, including his own name on the list.
+There, Ressler discovers the names of Prescott's clients, including his own name on the list.
 He gets a call from Red, telling him it is time they had a chat.
-With Red's help, Ressler discovered Prescott's real name and meets him in the park where he's playing football with his family and arrests him.
-Afterward, he gives Cooper a letter of resignation and includes his confession for all the things he's done.
-Cooper rejects the letter, stating that his name wasn't found on Prescott's client list.
-Prescott is later killed by Reddington who removed Ressler from the list.
+With Red's help, Ressler discovered Prescott's real name and meets him in the park, where he is playing football with his family, and arrests him.
+Afterward, he gives Cooper a letter of resignation and includes his confession for all the things he has done.
+Cooper rejects the letter, stating that his name was not found on Prescott's client list.
+Prescott is later killed by Reddington, who removed Ressler from the list.